junxit/us-congress-bills-111/bill.md

 This Act may be cited as the “Heart Disease Education, Analysis Research, and Treatment for Women Act” or the “HEART for Women Act”.

 ## § 2.
-Reporting of data in applications for drugs, biologics, and devices

-- **(a)** *Drugs*
-  - **(1)** *New drug applications* Section 505(b) of the Federal Food, Drug, and Cosmetic Act (21 U.S.C.
-355(b)) is amended—
-    - **(A)** in paragraph (1), in the second sentence—
-      - **(i)** by striking “drug, and (G)” and inserting “drug; (G)”; and
+Report by Government Accountability Office

+- **(a)** *In General* The Comptroller General of the United States shall conduct a study investigating the extent to which sponsors of clinical studies of investigational drugs, biologics, and devices and sponsors of applications for approval or licensure of new drugs, biologics, and devices comply with Food and Drug Administration requirements and follow guidance for presentation of clinical study safety and effectiveness data by sex, age, and racial subgroups.
+- **(b)** *Report by GAO*
+  - **(1)** *Submission* Not later than 12 months after the date of the enactment of this Act, the Comptroller General shall complete the study under subsection (a) and submit to the Committee on Energy and Commerce of the House of Representatives and the Committee on Health, Education, Labor, and Pensions of the Senate a report on the results of such study.
+  - **(2)** *Contents* The report required by paragraph (1) shall include each of the following:
+    - **(A)** A description of the extent to which the Food and Drug Administration assists sponsors in complying with the requirements and following the guidance referred to in subsection (a).
+    - **(B)** A description of the effectiveness of the Food and Drug Administration’s enforcement of compliance with such requirements.
+    - **(C)** An analysis of the extent to which females, racial and ethnic minorities, and adults of all ages are adequately represented in Food and Drug Administration-approved clinical studies (at all phases) so that product safety and effectiveness data can be evaluated by gender, age, and racial subgroup.
+    - **(D)** An analysis of the extent to which a summary of product safety and effectiveness data disaggregated by sex, age, and racial subgroup is readily available to the public in a timely manner by means of the product label or the Food and Drug Administration’s Website.
+    - **(E)** Appropriate recommendations for—
+      - **(i)** modifications to the requirements and guidance referred to in subsection (a); or
-      - **(ii)** by inserting before the period the following: “; and (H) the information required under paragraph (7)”; and
+      - **(ii)** oversight by the Food and Drug Administration of such requirements.
-    - **(B)** by adding at the end the following:
-      > - **(7)**
-      >   - **(A)** With respect to clinical data in an application under this subsection, the Secretary may deny such an application if the application fails to meet the requirements of sections 314.50(d)(5)(v) and 314.50(d)(5)(vi)(a) of title 21, Code of Federal Regulations.
-      >   - **(B)** The Secretary shall modify the sections referred to in subparagraph (A) to require that an application under this subsection include any clinical data possessed by the applicant that relates to the safety or effectiveness of the drug involved by gender, age, and racial subgroup.
-      >   - **(C)** Promptly after approving an application under this subsection, the Secretary shall, through an Internet site of the Department of Health and Human Services, make available to the public the information submitted to the Secretary pursuant to subparagraphs (A) and (B), subject to sections 301(j) and 520(h)(4) of this Act, subsection (b)(4) of section 552 of title 5, United States Code (commonly referred to as the “Freedom of Information Act”), and other provisions of law that relate to trade secrets or confidential commercial information.
-      >   - **(D)** The Secretary shall develop guidance for staff of the Food and Drug Administration to ensure that applications under this subsection are adequately reviewed to determine whether the applications include the information required pursuant to subparagraphs (A) and (B).

-  - **(2)** *Investigational new drug applications* Section 505(i) of the Federal Food, Drug, and Cosmetic Act (21 U.S.C.
-355(i)) is amended—
-    - **(A)** in paragraph (2), by striking “Subject to paragraph (3),” and inserting “Subject to paragraphs (3) and (5),”; and
-    - **(B)** by adding at the end the following:
-      > - **(5)**
-      >   - **(A)** The Secretary may place a clinical hold (as described in paragraph (3)) on an investigation if the sponsor of the investigation fails to meet the requirements of section 312.33(a) of title 21, Code of Federal Regulations.
-      >   - **(B)** The Secretary shall modify the section referred to in subparagraph (A) to require that reports under such section include any clinical data possessed by the sponsor of the investigation that relates to the safety or effectiveness of the drug involved by gender, age, and racial subgroup.
+- **(c)** *Report by HHS* Not later than 6 months after the submission by the Comptroller General of the report required under subsection (b), the Secretary of Health and Human Services shall submit to the Committee on Energy and Commerce of the House of Representatives and the Committee on Health, Education, Labor, and Pensions of the Senate a response to that report, including a corrective action plan as needed to respond to the recommendations in that report.
+- **(d)** *Definitions* In this section:

-- **(b)** *Biologics license applications* Section 351 of the Public Health Service Act (42 U.S.C.
-262) is amended by adding at the end the following:
+  - **(1)** The term “biologic” has the meaning given to the term “biological product” in section 351(i) of the Public Health Service Act (42 U.S.C.
+262(i)).
-  > - **(k)** The provisions of section 505(b)(7) of the Federal Food, Drug, and Cosmetic Act (relating to clinical data submission) apply with respect to an application under subsection (a) of this section to the same extent and in the same manner as such provisions apply with respect to an application under section 505(b) of such Act.

-- **(c)** *Devices*
-  - **(1)** *Premarket approval* Section 515 of the Federal Food, Drug, and Cosmetic Act (21 U.S.C.
-360e) is amended—
-    - **(A)** in subsection (c)(1)—
-      - **(i)** in subparagraph (G)—
-        - **(I)** by moving the margin 2 ems to the left; and
-        - **(II)** by striking “and” after the semicolon at the end;
-      - **(ii)** by redesignating subparagraph (H) as subparagraph (I); and
-      - **(iii)** by inserting after subparagraph (G) the following subparagraph:
-        > - **(H)** the information required under subsection (d)(7); and

-    - **(B)** in subsection (d), by adding at the end the following paragraph:
-      > - **(7)** To the extent consistent with the regulation of devices, the provisions of section 505(b)(7) (relating to clinical data submission) apply with respect to an application for premarket approval of a device under subsection (c) of this section to the same extent and in the same manner as such provisions apply with respect to an application for premarket approval of a drug under section 505(b).

-  - **(2)** *Investigational devices* Section 520(g)(2) of the Federal Food, Drug, and Cosmetic Act (21 U.S.C.
-360j(g)(2)) is amended by adding at the end the following subparagraph:
+  - **(2)** The term “device” has the meaning given to such term in section 201(h) of the Federal Food, Drug, and Cosmetic Act (21 U.S.C.
+321(h)).
-    > - **(D)** To the extent consistent with the regulation of devices, the provisions of section 505(i)(5) (relating to individual study information) apply with respect to an application for an exemption pursuant to subparagraph (A) of this paragraph to the same extent and in the same manner as such provisions apply with respect to an application for an exemption under section 505(i).

-- **(d)** *Rules of construction* This Act and the amendments made by this Act may not be construed—
-  - **(1)** as establishing new requirements under the Federal Food, Drug, and Cosmetic Act relating to the design of clinical investigations that were not otherwise in effect on the day before the date of the enactment of this Act; or
-  - **(2)** as having any effect on the authority of the Secretary of Health and Human Services to enforce regulations under the Federal Food, Drug, and Cosmetic Act that are not expressly referenced in this Act or the amendments made by this Act.
-- **(e)** *Application* This section and the amendments made by this section apply only with respect to applications received under section 505 or 515 of the Federal Food, Drug, and Cosmetic Act (21 U.S.C.
-355, 360e) or section 351 of the Public Health Service Act (42 U.S.C.
-262) on or after the date of the enactment of this Act.
+  - **(3)** The term “drug” has the meaning given to such term in section 201(g) of the Federal Food, Drug, and Cosmetic Act (21 U.S.C.
+321(g)).

 ## § 3.
-Reporting and analysis of patient safety data

-- **(a)** *Data standards* Section 923(b) of the Public Health Service Act (42 U.S.C.
-299b–23(b)) is amended by adding at the end the following: “The Secretary shall provide that all nonidentifiable patient safety work product reported to and among the network of patient safety databases be stratified by sex.”.
+Reporting on quality of and access to care for women with cardiovascular diseases

-- **(b)** *Use of information* Section 923(c) of the Public Health Service Act (42 U.S.C.
-299b–23(c)) is amended by adding at the end the following: “Such analyses take into account data that specifically relates to women and any disparities between treatment and the quality of care between males and females.”.
+Part P of title III of the Public Health Service Act (42 U.S.C.
+280g et seq.) is amended by adding at the end the following:

+> ## § 399V–5.
+Reporting on quality of and access to care for women with cardiovascular diseases
+>
+> Not later than September 30, 2013, and annually thereafter, the Secretary of Health and Human Services shall prepare and submit to the Congress a report on the quality of and access to care for women with heart disease, stroke, and other cardiovascular diseases.
+The report shall contain recommendations for eliminating disparities in, and improving the treatment of, heart disease, stroke, and other cardiovascular diseases in women.

 ## § 4.
-Quality of care reports by the Agency for Healthcare Research and Quality

-Section 903 of the Public Health Service Act (42 U.S.C.
-299a–1) is amended—

-- **(1)** in subsection (b)(1)(B), by inserting before the semicolon the following: “, and including quality of and access to care for women with heart disease, stroke, and other cardiovascular diseases”; and
-- **(2)** in subsection (c), by adding at the end the following:
-  > - **(4)** *Annual report on women and heart disease* Not later than September 30, 2011, and annually thereafter, the Secretary, acting through the Director, shall prepare and submit to Congress a report concerning the findings related to the quality of and access to care for women with heart disease, stroke, and other cardiovascular diseases.
-The report shall contain recommendations for eliminating disparities in, and improving the treatment of, heart disease, stroke, and other cardiovascular diseases in women.

-## § 5.
-Educational campaigns

-- **(a)** *Distribution of educational material* The Secretary of Health and Human Services (referred to in this section as the Secretary) shall develop and distribute to females who are age 65 or older, physicians, and other appropriate healthcare professionals, educational materials relating to the prevention, diagnosis, and treatment of heart disease, stroke, and cardiovascular diseases in women.
-The Secretary may carry out this subsection through contracts with public and private nonprofit entities.
-- **(b)** *Healthcare professional educational campaign* The Secretary, acting through the Bureau of Health Professions of the Health Resources and Services Administration, shall conduct an education and awareness campaign for physicians and other healthcare professionals relating to the prevention, diagnosis, and treatment of heart disease, stroke, and other cardiovascular diseases in women.
-The Bureau of Health Professions may carry out this subsection through contracts with public and private nonprofit entities.

-## § 6.
 Extension of WISEWOMAN program

 Section 1509 of the Public Health Service Act (42 U.S.C.
 300n–4a) is amended—

 - **(1)** in subsection (a)—
   - **(A)** by striking the heading and inserting “In general.—”; and
   - **(B)** in the matter preceding paragraph (1), by striking “may make grants” and all that follows through “purpose” and inserting the following: “may make grants to such States for the purpose”; and
-- **(2)** in subsection (d)(1), by striking “there are authorized” and all that follows through the period and inserting “there are authorized to be appropriated $70,000,000 for fiscal year 2010, $73,500,000 for fiscal year 2011, $77,000,000 for fiscal year 2012, $81,000,000 for fiscal year 2013, and $85,000,000 for fiscal year 2014.”.
+- **(2)** in subsection (d)(1), by striking “there are authorized” and all that follows through the period and inserting “there are authorized to be appropriated $23,000,000 for fiscal year 2012, $25,300,000 for fiscal year 2013, $27,800,000 for fiscal year 2014, $30,800,000 for fiscal year 2015, and $34,000,000 for fiscal year 2016.”.